 And gifts – the ones under the Christmas tree or those exchanged when you visit/host friends and family.

-Madame Editor shares the same sentiments but unfortunately, it was rather late in the day when she realised that with a packed schedule until Sunday night, she was facing the issue of “What do I gift my friends?” while Didi1 was looking for something to make “with a handful of ingredients”.
+Rem shares the same sentiments but unfortunately, it was rather late in the day when she realised that with a packed schedule until Sunday night, she was facing the issue of “What do I gift my friends?” while the elder sister was looking for something to make “with a handful of ingredients”.

 My answer to both these lovelies is the Scotland Tablet also called the Scottish Tablet and Butter Tablet.

 I discovered this tooth-numbing sweet but oh-so-creamy marvel during a trip to the Scottish Highlands when my tour driver-cum-guide dropped us off at Pitlochry for a comfort break.
 He also recommended those with a sweet tooth try the tablets at the Scotch Corner.
 “They are the best I have tasted so far.”
 The way he raved on about the ‘tablet’ got me curious so I joined the queue at the store for some whisky ice-cream and few tablets.
 And oh my god!
 The explosion of grainy sweetness in my mouth blew my mind.